modelflows/modelflowsapp/_research/ai-models/air-pollution/2026_air_pollution.md

          width="8500">
   </a>
 </p>
-FOR THIS FIGURE Replace the multiple regional efficiency plots with a single summary figure showing the main findings of the paper.

 The figure should clearly illustrate (i) regional differences in urban energy efficiency and (ii) the impact of uncertainty levels (Γ) on efficiency scores.
 A China efficiency map combined with a regional comparison chart would communicate the results more effectively for a web audience than the full set of detailed regional plots

 ## Scientific Contribution